 I understand the sentiment, and what I believe people are really asking is: “Are you encouraging people to exploit each other?”

-Just kidding.
 Exploitation is not the target.
-Instead, creating a system of open transactions rather than hidden ones is the goal.
+Instead, the goal is to create a system of open and honest transactions rather than destructive hidden expectations.

 Conditioned to Fear Transactions